-Latigo leather was initially manufactured in the shades of burgundy but as of now, it is easily available in any color.
+Latigo leather was initially manufactured in the shades of burgundy but as of now, it is easily available in any color by going through the leather dying process.
 The leather is rigid yet soft when felt.

-As the leather is manufactured using oils.
-That gives the leather a moisture blockage.
-That makes it somewhat water-resistant and tough.
+As the leather is manufactured using oils that gives the leather a moisture blockage.
+This makes it somewhat water-resistant and tough.
 The overall durability of a Latigo cowhide is flawless in every way possible.

 The leather is not stamped/carve-friendly at all.
 As for its rigid-springy nature.
 It is also very heavy in weight compared to other leathers and the drastic difference compared to lightweight leather.
 This makes the leather very expensive as it also involves various processes and a couple of days to manufacture.